MichaelLapshin/datacurve-assignment/README.md

 I would not want to miss the opportunity to interview with you.
 I am 4th-year Software Engineering student and have gathered great experience in software development.
 I have also worked at 5 co-ops jobs and on many side-projects.
 Therefore, I believe that I would be stronge candidate for this role.
 Please refer to my resume for more details.

-Please see my past GitHub projects as reference for Software Development skills.
-They README also provides descriptions and graphics.
+Please see my past GitHub projects as reference for a demonstration of my software development skills.
+Their READMEs also provides descriptions and graphics.
 - Project KeepId: https://github.com/MichaelLapshin/KeepId-UserComms
   - Skills: Scala, C++, Kubernetes, Docker, Microservices, Encryption
 - Project UniBar: https://github.com/MichaelLapshin/unibar-back-end